Purposeful Programs for Adults and Youth who are or could be in conflict with the law

 Our accreditation covers organizational standards, community-based support and social services, and youth justice and ensures that our clients, participants, and partners are receiving the best services possible.
 St. Leonard’s is demonstrating our accountability to our community and our commitment to providing the highest quality programs and services.

-Gratefully recognized by our community in Community Votes London 2023!
+Gratefully recognized by our community in Community Votes London three years in a row!

-Celebrating 50 Years of Serving London and Region
+Celebrating over 55 Years of Serving London and Region

 OUR MISSION